 An adjustment is made to incurred claims (including IBNR) to remove any margin of prudence within the Luxembourg GAAP provisions such that the resulting reserve is a best estimate of future claim payments.
-For this analysis, because of the immaturity of the book it assumed that there is no management margin.

 An allowance is also made for ENIDs.
-ENIDs are derived using a scenario-based approach from a similar historical entity.
+ENIDs are derived using truncated distribution approach using datasets from similar line of business within Sompo group.

 Bad debt on reinsurance recoveries expected is allowed for based on an assumed default and recovery rate.
-The default rate is applied annually and increases for each payment year; it is therefore higher for longer tail lines.
+The default rate varies by line of business, it is therefore higher for longer tail lines.